apartha13/atpTennisPredictions/README.md

-# 🎾 ATP Predictions — Family Tennis League
+# 🎾 ATP Predictions — Tennis League

 A web application for running a private ATP tennis prediction league.
 Family and friends make **one pick per event**, earn points based on how far their player advances, and track standings throughout the season.